The mission of the department is to improve the state of environmental and community health through teaching, research, and service activities.

 - MPH in Public Health Policy and Management (PHPM)

 - The MPH in Public Health Policy and Management (PHPM) prepares leaders of public and private health systems to manage effectively and to create and implement policies that promote the public's health.
-Public Health Policy and Management develops skills in management and leadership, policy analysis and formulation, strategic and financial planning, health services administration and evaluation for all levels of practice, including local/community, state, national and international.
+Public Health Policy and Management develop skills in management and leadership, policy analysis and formulation, strategic and financial planning, health services administration and evaluation for all levels of practice, including local/community, state, national and international.
+Consistent with the College's focus on community participation and development, our curriculum emphasizes community partnership in all aspects of public health policy development and program management.

 - Doctor of Public Health (DrPH) in Public Health Policy and Management (PHPM)

 - The Doctor of Public Health (DrPH) in Public Health Policy and Management (PHPM) is an advanced, professional degree program designed for the student who intends to pursue a leadership career as a public health professional in the area of Public Health Policy and Management.
-The DrPH program focuses on developing future leaders in public health practice, who will advance the public's health through the integration and application of a broad range of knowledge and analytical skills in leadership, practice, policy analysis, research, program management and professional communication.
-The program is designed for students who have a previously awarded Master's degree, preferably a Master of Public Health, and at least two years of public health experience.
-In addition, applicants with a Bachelor's degree and at least five years of public health leadership, management and/or policy work experience may be considered for admission.
+The DrPH program focuses on developing future leaders in public health practice, who will advance the public's health through the integration and application of a broad range of knowledge and analytical skills in leadership, practice, policy analysis, research, program management, and professional communication.

 - Doctorate in Environmental Health Sciences (PhD)

 - The Doctorate in Environmental Health Sciences (PhD) provides field, classroom and laboratory experiences for incoming students with highly varied backgrounds.
-This health focused program builds on an extensive array of basic sciences, from climate change to toxicology.
-The program develops leaders for industry, government and academia committed to research, education and the practice of environmental health science.
-Admission to the program is contingent on earning an MS or MPH in environmental health science or a related field.
+This health-focused program builds on an extensive array of basic sciences, from climate change to toxicology.
+The program develops leaders for industry, government, and academia committed to research, education and the practice of environmental health science.

 - Master of Science in Environmental Health Sciences (MS)